-A guide to the Lifesaving Society's programs and services
+A guide to Lifesaving Society programs and services

 The Society may update its Program Guide between printings.
 If there is a discrepancy between the printed version and the electronic edition posted on the Society's website, the electronic version is deemed to be the definitive text.